Elop running out of time to turn Nokia around

 Android models cost under $100 while the cheapest Windows Phone costs around $200.

-Danske’s Varis also said this could be a wise tactic for Nokia but focusing on Android instead would mean admitting defeat for Elop’s Microsoft strategy.
+Danske’s Varis also said this could be a wise tactic for Nokia but focussing on Android instead would mean admitting defeat for Elop’s Microsoft strategy.

 “He’s totally a Microsoft guy, so it is natural that he would have to step down then,” he said.